themez/themez.github.io/_posts/2013-05-15-requirejs-adaption.md

 ---
 layout: post
-title: How did I screwed our project by adapting requirejs
+title: Adapting Requirejs
 category: tech
 tags: [requirejs, javascript, AMD]
 ---

-I've recently screwed our project, by introducing requirejs as a module loader.
-Now customers complain everyday, why XXX feature not works?
+I've recently almost screwed our project, by introducing requirejs as a module loader.
+Now customers complain, why XXX feature not works?
 Why it becomes so slow?

 We have a [AMD](https://github.com/amdjs/amdjs-api/wiki/AMD) module loader before, which is developed by ourselves, it doesn't have so much features as requirejs, and the interfaces are sort of, naive, and verbose.
 The module dependencies is written in annotation, so modules have to be compiled before user can run it in browser, and the build process is not fast enough to feel comfortable.